inkVerb/VIP/501-shell/Lesson-07.md

     - contains the login workflow that webapp used to
     - has links for Account Settings and logout

-*Look through these files carefully*
+*Look through those files carefully*

 | **2** :>